negligible-mass/minifreak-converter/README.md

 a **Copy** button for each; the *Install paths for* selector overrides the detection when you're converting on one machine for another.

+**Note:** The folders paths below user a "User" directory instead of the "Factory" directory that the plugin ships the factory samples in.
+You can name the folder anything you like, but I reccomend keeping it separate or else it will try to upload the samples to your hardware MiniFreak when you link it to the VST.
+It **is possible** to transfer these files to your hardware, but I would advise **CAUTION** when doing so... at this time there is no known way to remove the files that were sent to the hardware synth.

 **Windows**

 ```